FAQ’s About Mediation

 Post-Marriage

-Marriage settlement agreements Debts, Assets, Parenting Plans, Custody, and everything involved in a divorce agreement.
+Complete Divorce Settlement Agreements Debts, Assets, Parenting Plans, Custody, Child Support, Alimony and anything involved in divorce

-Mid-divorce agreements If one or the other have filed or self representation isn’t working or is costing more than you’d like
+Mid-divorce agreements If one or the other have filed for divorce or would like to pause self representation to pursue a collaborative approach

-Postnuptial agreements settle affairs and assets in the event of a separation or divorce
+Postnuptial agreements a binding agreement of how division of debts or assets will be settled in the event of a future separation or divorce

-Unbundled parenting plan and custody If you’re unmarried or you’re represented by an attorney for other aspects of a divorce
+Unbundled parenting plan and custody If you’re represented by an attorney for financial aspects of a divorce, but need a mediator for the parenting plan

 Post-Divorce